nicored/nicobot/README.md

 Rotates the bot 90 degrees to the right

 #### MOVE
-Moves the bot one unit forward, in the direction is is currently facing
+Moves the bot one unit forward, in the direction it is currently facing